shanep-web/shanep-web.github.io/_lessons/lesson24.md

 ---
-title: Checkpoint 2 - Define basic templates
+title: Checkpoint 1 - Basic wireframe
 tag: final project
 layout: project
 ---

-On this checkpoint we will have our base templates defined and hard coded data to display them.
+On this checkpoint we will create a simple wireframe of the site we are going to create to help guide use during development.